Vanessa Hudgens and Austin Butler Break Up After Almost 9 Years Together

 Reports at the time stated that production on the film would begin in Australia in early 2020.

 "It's hard for me to even put into words what that girl means to me," Butler told E!
-News in July at the premiere of Once Upon a Time...in Hollywood.
+News in July at the premiere of Once Upon a Time in Hollywood.
 "I am so inspired by her everyday and I just love her to my core."

 A month later, Hudgens posted a heartfelt message to Butler on Instagram in celebration of his birthday.